NMRExchangeFormat/NEF/README.md

 and the mmcif_nef.dic speciofications file.

 The `data_0_2` directory contains sample and test data up to version 0.20.
+The `data_1_0` directory contains sample and test data up to version 1.0

 For input/output test we use the naming convention that a program that reads a file prepends its name to the file when output.
 So if e.g. Cyana reads the file